Knight-errant: In East Asian cultures

-Youxia, Chinese knights-errant, traveled solo protecting common folk from oppressive regimes.
+Youxia, Chinese knights-errant, traveled solo while protecting common folk from oppressive regimes.
 Unlike their European counterpart, they did not come from any particular social caste and were anything from soldiers to poets.
-There is even a popular literary tradition that arose during the Tang dynasty which centered on Negrito slaves who used supernatural physical abilities to save kidnapped damsels in distress and to swim to the bottom of raging rivers to retrieve treasures for their feudal lords (see Kunlun Nu).
+There is even a popular literary tradition that arose during the Tang dynasty which centered on slaves who used supernatural physical abilities to save kidnapped damsels in distress and to swim to the bottom of raging rivers to retrieve treasures for their feudal lords (see Kunlun Nu).
 A youxia who excels or is renowned for martial prowess or skills is usually called wuxia.

-In Japan, the expression musha shugyō described a samurai who, wanting to test his abilities in real life conditions, would travel the land and engage in duels along the way.
+In Japan, the expression musha shugyō described the traveling of a samurai who, wanting to test his abilities in real life conditions, would travel the land and engage in duels along the way.